evkx/evkx.github.io/content/models/aion/hyper_gt/Hyper_GT_710_Supercharged/_index.md

 - The  screen behind the steering wheel mounted into the dashboard is 8.0 inches large
 - The touch screen at the top of the center console is 14.6 inches large

-The model does not have a head-up display.
+The model does not include a head-up display.

 {{< sitefiguresized thumb="models/aion/hyper_gt/hyper_gt_710_supercharged/screens_1_st.jpg" title="Aion Hyper GT 710 Supercharged" width="2500" height="1250"  >}}